-Whether it’s for food, photography, travel or shopping, here are just a handful of websites I visit on a regular basis that make my life easier!
+Whether it’s for food, photography, travel or shopping, here are just a handful of the helpful websites I visit regularly that make my life easier!

 1. CamelCamelCamel.
 CamelCamelCamel is an Amazon price tracker.
 Search for any item you’d buy on Amazon, and it will give you a history of the item’s price.
 You can see if there was a recent price drop — or a recent price hike.
 You can set up a free alert to notify you when the price drops below a certain number.
 It’s a great tool if you’re wanting to make a big purchase (like a Kitchenaid Mixer) but want to wait for it to go on sale first.